 Doctors usually tell parents the benefits of vaccines, but neglect to inform them of the dangers.
-So in this post I will go through each of the vaccines that babies and children receive, and tell you why some parents choose to decline the vaccine.
+In this post I will go through each of the vaccines that babies and children receive, and tell you why some parents choose to decline the vaccine.
 Let's begin with the one that is given just minutes after birth.

 Hepatitis B- Hepatitis B is a virus that can cause liver damage, failure, and cancer.
 It can be transmitted sexually, through an IV drug needle, or by getting a tattoo with a needle that isn't sterilized.
 Many parents feel that this vaccine is unnecessary for newborns, since they do not engage in such risky behavior.
 Hepatitis B is transmitted the same way as HIV, so it is possible that a child who lives with a Hepatitis B carrier could eventually contract the disease.
 Doctors recommend this vaccine for all newborns because it can be passed from mother to baby.
 However, many parents who do not themselves have Hepatitis B feel that this vaccine is unnecessary for their newborn.
 It could come with serious vaccine reactions, such as lupus, worsening of neurological disorders, asthma, paralysis, seizures, rapid heart rate, and anaphylaxis.
 Many parents choose to delay this vaccine for a few years, or until the teenage years, when sex, drugs, and tattoos could become an issue.
 But it is important to know that teenagers experience fewer complications with the disease.
 Ninety-five percent of Hep B cases in teens and adults pass within one month without lasting symptoms, as the immune system fights it off.
 This vaccine contains aluminum and formaldehyde.
 Look into what each of these ingredients does once inside the body, before deciding to give this vaccine to your child.